 Symptoms: PERSIST (≥ 5 days) or WORSEN or RELAPSE

-Review patient daily, if no improvement within 72 hours, seek nephrologist advice for further management.
+Review patient daily, if no improvement within 72 hours, consider additional immunosuppression.
+Consider local or national subsequent management guidelines

-Dermatological irAEs common and although they are typically mild to moderate in severity, if left unrecognised or untreated, they can become life-threatening.
-These toxicities can be managed effectively in almost all patients by using established guidelines that stress vigilance and the use of corticosteroids and other immunosuppressive agents when necessary.
+Immunotherapy administration is associated with immune-related adverse events (irAEs).
+Dermatological irAEs common and although they are typically mild to moderate in severity, if they are left unrecognised or untreated, they can become life-threatening.
+These toxicities can be managed effectively in almost all patients by using established guidelines that stress vigilance and the use of corticosteroids and other immunosuppressive agents when necessary, consider the rule of nines.

 Symptoms: PERSIST (≥ 5 days) or WORSEN or RELAPSE